-When you are offered a "rate lock" from the lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days while you work on the application process.
-This saves you from going through your entire application process and learning at the end that your interest rate has risen higher.
+A rate "lock" or "commitment" is a lender's promise to lock in a certain interest rate and a specific number of points for you for a specified period of time during your application process.
+This prevents you from getting through your entire application process and learning at the end that the interest rate has risen higher.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer period usually costing more.
-The lender will agree to hold an interest rate and points for a longer period, such as 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.
+While there are several lengths of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
+A lending institution will agree to freeze an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.

-In addition to going with a shorter rate lock period, there are more ways you can get the best rate.
-A larger down payment will result in a reduced interest rate, since you are starting out with more equity.
-You might choose to pay points to bring down your rate over the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to reduce the rate over the term of the loan.
-You are paying more initially, but you'll save money in the end.
+There are more ways to get a low rate, in addition to opting for a shorter rate lock period.
+The more the down payment, the smaller your rate will be, since you will be starting with more equity.
+You can pay points to improve your interest rate over the term of the loan, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the term of the loan.
+You are paying more initially, but you'll save money, especially if you don't refinance early.